Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Regret Analysis

 \end{lemma}

 The proof of Lemma \ref{lem:borell_tis_vec} can be found in Appendix \ref{sec:gp_concentration}, and is inspired by the proof of the standard BTIS inequality from \citet{handel2016probability} (cf. Lemma 6.12).
 The idea is to establish that for any finite subset $\gZ \subset \sB^{d_s+d_a}(R)$, the supremum $\sup_{\vx \in \gZ}\|f(\vx)\|_2$ is equal in distribution to a $\sqrt{C}$-Lipschitz function of a finite-dimensional standard Gaussian random vector.
 By Lemma \ref{lem:lip_gaussian}, this means that the supremum is $\sqrt{C}$-sub-Gaussian.
 One can then use separability (cf. Definition \ref{def:separable}) to show that this holds even when $\gZ = \sB^{d_s+d_a}(R)$.
 As one might expect, the chaining argument can be applied to $\sup_{\vx}\|f(\vx)\|_2$ as well. \begin{lemma} Let $f_1, \dots, f_{d_s} \sim \gG\gP(0, c(\vx, \vy))$ be independent Gaussian processes and let $f = (f_1, \dots, f_{d_s})$.
 For any $R > 0$, let $\gZ = \sB^{d_s+d_a}(R)$.
-If Assumption \ref{ass:kernel_boundedness} is satisfied, then
+If Assumption \ref{ass:kernel_boundedness} is satisfied,

 \end{lemma} The proof of Lemma \ref{lem:chaining} can be found in Appendix \ref{sec:expected_suprema}, and is inspired by the proof of the chaining argument from \citet{handel2016probability} (cf. Theorem 5.24).
 Compared to the bound in Lemma \ref{lem:dudley}, the bound in Lemma \ref{lem:chaining} has an extra term.
-This is due to the fact that $\|f(\vx)\|_2$ is not zero-mean.
+This is because $\|f(\vx)\|_2$ is not zero-mean.
 In Appendix \ref{sec:expected_suprema}, we derive bounds on the covering number and diameter of $\sB^{d_s+d_a}(R)$ w.r.t. $d_c$, where $c$ is any kernel that satisfies our smoothness and boundedness assumptions.
-As described in Section \ref{sec:gp_suprema}, these bounds can be combined with Lemma \ref{lem:chaining} to obtain an explicit bound on the supremum (cf. Lemma \ref{lem:exp_sup_bound}).
-Lemma \ref{lem:gp_norm_tail_bound} shows that when $u$ is at least twice as big as this upper bound, the tail probability $\sP(\sup_{\vx \in \sB^{d_s+d_a}(R)}\|f(\vx)\|_2 > u)$ satisfies a bound similar to the one in \eqref{eqn:tail_estimate}.
+As described in Section \ref{sec:gp_suprema}, these bounds can be combined with Lemma \ref{lem:chaining} to obtain an explicit bound for the supremum (cf. Lemma \ref{lem:exp_sup_bound}).
+Lemma \ref{lem:gp_norm_tail_bound} shows that when $u$ is at least twice as big as this upper bound, $\sup_{\vx \in \sB^{d_s+d_a}(R)}\|f(\vx)\|_2$ satisfies a tail bound similar to the one in \eqref{eqn:tail_estimate}.

 \begin{lemma} Suppose that Assumption \ref{ass:kernel_boundedness} and Assumption \ref{ass:kernel_smoothness} are satisfied.
 Let $f_1, \dots, f_{d_s} \sim \gG\gP(0, c(\vx, \vy))$ be independent GPs and let $f = (f_1, \dots, f_{d_s})$.
 For any $R > 0$ and any $u$ such that